Border: Landscape borders

 A landscape border is a mixture of political and natural borders.
-One example is the defensive forest created by China's Song Dynasty in the eleventh century.
+One example is the defensive forest created by China's Song dynasty in the eleventh century.
 Such a border is political in the sense that it is human-demarcated, usually through a treaty.
 However, a landscape border is not demarcated by fences and walls but instead landscape features such as forests, mountains, and water bodies.
 It is different from a natural border, however, in the sense that the border landscape is not natural but human-engineered.
 Such a landscape usually differs from the borderland's natural geography and its building requires tremendous human labour and financial investment.

 Geometric borders

-Geometric boundaries are formed by straight lines (such as lines of latitude or longitude), or occasionally arcs (Pennsylvania/Delaware), regardless of the physical and cultural features of the area.
+Geometric boundaries are formed by straight lines (such as lines of longitude), or occasionally arcs (such as lines of latitude or the Pennsylvania/Delaware border), regardless of the physical and cultural features of the area.
 Such political boundaries are often found around the states that developed out of colonial holdings, such as in North America, Africa and the Middle East.
 The Canada–United States border follows the 49th parallel for roughly 2175 mi from Lake of the Woods (Ontario and Minnesota) west to the Pacific Ocean.

 Fiat borders

-A generalization of the idea of geometric borders is the idea of fiat boundaries by which is meant any sort of boundary that does not track an underlying bona fide physical discontinuity (fiat, Latin for “let it be done”, a decision).
+A generalization of the idea of geometric borders is the idea of fiat boundaries by which is meant any sort of boundary that does not track an underlying bona fide physical discontinuity (fiat, Latin for "let it be done", a decision).
 Fiat boundaries are typically the product of human demarcation, such as in demarcating electoral districts or postal districts.